Robin Hood

 The ENSEMBLE, as Townsfolk, are gathered in Nottingham Square.
 ELEANOR DALE, ALAN-A-DALE and MAID MARIAN are among them.

-ELEANOR: (To the AUDIENCE) Hello everyone and welcome to the brightest, busiest, bustling-est town in England; Nottingham!
+ELEANOR: Hello everyone and welcome to the brightest, busiest, bustling-est town in England; Nottingham!
 My name is Eleanor Dale and this is my brother Alan-a-Dale.

 ALAN: Today is payday, so we’re having a good time while we’ve got some money left, and before the Sheriff collects the taxes!